hazelcast/hazelcast-reference-manual/src/FAQ/FAQ.md

 <br></br>

-## I periodically see client disconnections during idle time?
+## Client disconnections during idle time?

 In Hazelcast, socket connections are created with the `SO_KEEPALIVE` option enabled by default.
 In most operating systems, default keep-alive time is 2 hours.
 If you have a firewall between clients and servers which is configured to reset idle connections/sessions, make sure that the firewall's idle timeout is greater than the TCP keep-alive defined in the OS.